cytRasch/plugin-export-format-tutorial/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

-# ElasticExportSchuheDE plugin for plentymarkets 7
+# Export format tutorial plugin for plentymarkets 7

-This is the ElasticExportSchuheDE plugin for plentymarkets 7 which extends the list of possible export formats.
-The elastic export is used to create export formats for price search engines, price comparison portals, markets and affiliate service providers.
-For further information about export formats see our [online manual](https://www.plentymarkets.co.uk/manual/data-exchange/data-formats/).
+This is a export format plugin tutorial developed by plentymarkets.
+Use this tutorial as an example to integrate a export format in plentymarkets for the elastic export.

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
+The elastic export plugin is needed to run this plugin.

 ## Installing